DanielFaulkner/CodingTutorials/OSDevelopment/5FilesystemsFAT12.md

 ; Calculate root directory size
 xor ax, ax                      ; Zero registers
 xor cx, cx                      ; Alternative to CX could be used here
-mov ax,[MaxRootEntries]         ; Move the first value to the arithmatic register (AX)
+mov ax,[MaxRootEntries]         ; Move the first value to the arithmetic register (AX)
-mov cx, 32                      ; Move the multiplcation factor (bytes per entry) into a register
+mov cx, 32                      ; Move the multiplication factor (bytes per entry) into a register
 mul cx                          ; Multiply the number of root entries by the entry size
 xor dx, dx                      ; Zero DX incase a remainder is generated by the division
 div WORD [BytesPerSector]       ; Divide by the bytes per sector to get the size in sectors